LearnLib/alex/documentation/src/main/docs/contents/dev-docs/development/README.md

 ## Frontend development

-The frontend is developed with [AngularJS][angular] and uses Typescript.
+The frontend is developed with [AngularJS][angular] and written in Typescript.
-Styling in ALEX is done with [Bootstrap v4][bootstrap] and custom SASS stylesheets.
+Styling in ALEX is done with [Bootstrap v4][bootstrap] and SASS stylesheets.
 All frontend files can be found in *frontend/src/main/javascript*.

 ### NPM commands